apache/accumulo-website/_docs-4/getting-started/features.md

 ### Tablet Merging

-Tablet merging is a new feature.
-Merging of tablets can be requested in the shell; Accumulo does not merge tablets automatically.
-If desired, the METADATA tablets can be merged.
+Merging of tablets can be requested in the shell or tables can be configured to merge tablets automatically.

 ### Table Cloning